You were charged with an OUI after a car accident. Does that mean you can not win the case?

 Yes, you can still beat the charge.
 An auto accident does not mean a case is impossible to win.

 However, if you were in a car accident, it may make fighting an OUI case more difficult.

-With all that adreneline pumping through you, you may be in no condition to do field sobriety tests.
-You are shaking and nervous.
-And the stress and shock of the accident may explain any unusual behavior observed by the officer or witnesses, that they may have mistaken for you being drunk or impaired.
+With all that adrenaline pumping through you, you may be in no condition to do field sobriety tests.
+The stress and shock of the accident may explain any unusual behavior observed by the officer or witnesses, that they may have mistaken for you being drunk or impaired.

 A Recent Case I Won

 I had a case recently where the incident started with my client taking a left turn in front of a car and getting in an accident with a pregnant woman.
 This testimony was certainly not the best way to start off a trial.
 Part of my defense was that reason he didn’t do perfectly on the field sobriety tests was that he was in an accident and he was shaken.

 That client was found not guilty of a 4th offense OUI, so just because my client had an accident doesn’t automatically mean he was screwed.